List of Music Bank Chart winners (2022)

 In 2022, 41 singles achieved number one on the chart, and 31 acts were awarded first-place trophies.
 "Hot" by Seventeen had the highest score of the year, with 13,816 points on the June 3 broadcast.
 Ive's "After Like" won four trophies, making it the most-awarded song of the year.
 Ive had three number one singles on the chart in 2022 achieved with "Eleven", "Love Dive" and "After Like".
 The three songs spent a total of nine weeks atop the chart, making Ive the act with the most wins of the year.
+Boy group NCT Dream also had three number-one singles on the chart achieved with "Glitch Mode", "Beatbox" and "Candy".
+In addition to Ive and NCT Dream, six other acts had more than one single rank number one on the chart in 2022.
+Girl groups Itzy, Kep1er and Le Sserafim had two number one singles on the chart achieved with "Sneakers" and "Cheshire", "Wa Da Da" and "Up!", and "Fearless" and "Antifragile", respectively.
+The latter group's win with "Fearless" on the May 13 broadcast marked their first number one on the chart.
+Three boy groups ranked two singles at number one on the chart in 2022.
+Enhypen with "Blessed-Cursed" and "Future Perfect (Pass the MIC)", Seventeen with "Hot" and "_World", and Stray Kids with "Maniac" and "Case 143".